sem5640-2018/gatekeeper/docs/certificates.md

 Certificates must be stored in a location accessible to the application.
 For staging/production deployments, the certificate should typically remain the same throughout deployments - this means that they should be persisted in an appropriate place such as docker volumes.

-Follow the instructions in [runtime configuration](runtime-configuration.md) to set the `File` certificate storage type, ensuring that you also set the optional keys required for this storage type.
+Follow the instructions in [runtime configuration](runtime-configuration.md) to configure the certificate locations.